HIST 1301. United States History to 1876. 3 Hours.

-Students in this course study medieval and early modern Japanese history.
-Beginning with the emergence of warrior bands, students examine how military men established regimes, managed vendettas, and mobilized resources.
-Topics to be analyzed include warrior ideology, samurai rule, and the dissolution of the samurai caste.
+Students examine medieval and early modern Japanese history.
+Beginning with the emergence of warrior bands, students explore how military men established regimes, managed vendettas, and mobilized resources.
+Topics may include warrior ideology, samurai rule, and the dissolution of the samurai caste.

 HIST 3355.
 Urban and Suburban History.
 3 Hours.

-This course examines the growth and development of cities and suburbs in the U.S., paying particular attention to public policy, race, class, ethnic enclaves, and connections between American and global cities.
-Special emphasis will be placed on major metropolitan areas, such as Houston, Texas.
-Research into the city and its surrounding suburbs and locales will be conducted.
+Students examine the growth and development of cities and suburbs in the U.S., paying particular attention to public policy, race, class, ethnic enclaves, and connections between American and global cities.
+Topics may include major metropolitan areas, such as Houston, Texas.
+Students conduct research into the city and its surrounding suburbs and locales.
 Credit 3 .

 HIST 3357.
 World War I (1914-1918).
 3 Hours.

-In this course students examine World War I from its European origins to its emergence as a global conflict.
-The formation of political and military alliances, emerging role of the state, role of industrial economies in waging war, homefront cultures and societies, major land campaigns of the Eastern and Western Fronts, and war at sea are discussed.
-The Bolshevik Revolution in Russia, which emerged out of the war, and the complexity of the peacemaking process is also a topic of discussion.
+Students examine World War I from its European origins to its emergence as a global conflict.
+Topics may include the formation of political and military alliances; emerging role of the state; role of industrial economies in waging war; homefront cultures and societies; major land campaigns of the Eastern and Western Fronts; war at sea; the Bolshevik Revolution in Russia, which emerged out of the war; and the complexity of the peacemaking process.

 Prerequisite: Junior Standing.